 Buy your very own Viking Horn

-As well as being home of the famous Lindisfarne Gospels, Holy Island is renowned for being the first place where the Vikings invaded England in the 8th century!
+As well as being home to the famous Lindisfarne Gospels, Holy Island is renowned for being the first place where the Vikings invaded England in the 8th century!

-They ended up sacking the priory, killed many monks and ended up stealing a lot of wealth in the process.
+They ended up sacking the priory, killing many monks, and ended up stealing a lot of wealth in the process.

 So, you’ll find a lot of Viking influences on the island as well as many museums and exhibitions that explain this dark chapter in history.

 Lindisfarne Mead has a unique take on bringing Viking culture to the island by selling their very own Viking drinking horns!